doctrine/doctrine-website/source/blog/2022-03-24-opencollective.md

 - Infrastructure, servers and hosting.

-- Marketing material such as stickers, t-shirts, other small things.
+- Marketing material such as stickers, t-shirts and other small things.

 - If the budget increases significantly we might be able to pay someone part- or full-time to do maintenance work such as responding to and processing